KashDaYash/AlexaMusicBot/README.md

 <h3>⚠️ This repo is just a clone of <a href="https://github.com/TechShreyash/SiestaXMusic">SiestaXMusic</a>.
 All credits goes to devs of <a href="https://github.com/TechShreyash/SiestaXMusic/graphs/contributors">SiestaXMusic</a>.</h3>

-# AviaxMusic
+# AlexaMusicBot

-[AviaxMusic](https://github.com/TeamAviax/AviaxMusic) is a Powerful Telegram Music+Video Bot written in Python using Pyrogram and Py-Tgcalls by which you can stream songs, video and even live streams in your group calls via various sources.
+[AlexaMusicBot](https://github.com/KashDaYash/AlexaMusicBot) is a Powerful Telegram Music+Video Bot written in Python using Pyrogram and Py-Tgcalls by which you can stream songs, video and even live streams in your group calls via various sources.

 * Youtube, Soundcloud, Apple Music, Spotify, Resso and Telegram Audios & Videos support.
 * Written from scratch, making it stable and less crashes.